 Spanish A.-Tu., Th. and S. at 10 a.m.
-M. T. Garcia-Lopez

-This is an introductory course designed for students who are beginning the study of Spanish.
+This is an introductory course (conducted partly in English, partly in Spanish), designed for students who are beginning the study of Spanish.
 It can be counted as a credit towards a degree or diploma only if it is followed by a second class in Spanish.